How To Bypass Reduced Engine Power? (Quick Diagnosis)

 dirty throttle body

-The throttle body has a butterfly valve that opens as you press an accelerator pedal.
-The opening of the butterfly valve is controlled by a 5V DC supplied by the ECU.
+The throttle body regulates air flow into the engine.
+It uses a butterfly valve that opens when you press the gas pedal.
+The valve angle is controlled electronically by the engine computer.

 You can watch the below video from 5:35 for a better understanding.